History of Asia: India

 The Indian early medieval age, 600 to 1200, is defined by regional kingdoms and cultural diversity.
 When Harsha of Kannauj, who ruled much of the Indo-Gangetic Plain from 606 to 647, attempted to expand southwards, he was defeated by the Chalukya ruler of the Deccan.
 When his successor attempted to expand eastwards, he was defeated by the Pala king of Bengal.
 When the Chalukyas attempted to expand southwards, they were defeated by the Pallavas from farther south, who in turn were opposed by the Pandyas and the Cholas from still farther south.
 The Cholas could under the rule of Raja Raja Chola defeat their rivals and rise to a regional power.
 Cholas expanded northward and defeated Eastern Chalukya, Kalinga and the Pala.
 Under Rajendra Chola the Cholas created the first notable navy of Indian subcontinent.
 The Chola navy extended the influence of Chola empire to southeast asia.
 During this time, pastoral peoples whose land had been cleared to make way for the growing agricultural economy were accommodated within caste society, as were new non-traditional ruling classes.

 The Muslim conquest in the Indian subcontinent mainly took place from the 12th century onwards, though earlier Muslim conquests include the limited inroads into modern Afghanistan and Pakistan and the Umayyad campaigns in India, during the time of the Rajput kingdoms in the 8th century.

 Major economic and military powers like the Delhi Sultanate and Bengal Sultanate, were seen to be established.
 The search of their wealth led the Voyages of Christopher Columbus.

+Sher Shah Suri of the Sur Empire of India introduced the standardised rūpya coin in the 16th century now used as the currency of Indonesia, India, Pakistan, Bangladesh, Sri Lanka and Nepal.

 The Vijayanagara Empire based in the Deccan Plateau region of South India, was established in 1336 by the brothers Harihara I and Bukka Raya I of the Sangama dynasty, patronized by saint Vidyaranya, the 12th Shankaracharya of Sringeri in Karnataka.
 The empire rose to prominence as a result of attempts by the southern powers to resist and ward off Turkic Islamic invasions by the end of the 13th century.
 At its peak, it subjugated almost all of South India's rulers and pushed the sultans of the Deccan beyond the Tungabhadra-Krishna river region.
-After annexing modern day Odisha (ancient Kalinga) from the Gajapati Kingdom, became a notable power.
-The Kingdome lasted until 1646 after a major military defeat in the Battle of Talikota in 1565 by the combined armies of the Deccan sultanates.
+After annexing modern day Odisha (ancient Kalinga) from the Gajapati Empire, became a notable power.
+The empire lasted until 1646 after a major military defeat in the Battle of Talikota in 1565 by the combined armies of the Deccan sultanates.